RoboJackets/constitution/pub/SGA_Constitution.md

 8. New officers take office at the last meeting of the spring semester and remain in office until the next election.

-9. If a position remains unfilled after the elections process, the President will appoint a member to the position or reassign duties to another officer.
+9. If a position remains unfilled after the elections process, the incoming President will appoint a member to the position or reassign duties to another officer.

 1. If an officer fails to maintain Institute requirements as stated in the GT Catalog and Article 4 Section 1, they shall resign immediately.